wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot-GGML
 Status: Beta.
 Prompts still broken...
-* Almost complete, could have done it today, but life things.
-Have updated, future plans and output displays below, rest of content on this page need updating.
+* Almost complete, could have done it today, but, life things and 4K-128K is a good note to leave it on for now.
+Have updated output screenshots below, rest of content on this page need updating.
 * With regards to the broken prompts, while thats the part people want to see work most, its also abstract work that I may leave til last, untill all features are present.
 * I decided CLBlas is of no interest to me, as I have 1 x 8GB graphics card, and when I use it for LLM, I cant use graphics for other purposes.
 If I had a, lower-power AMD 32GB-64GB card with built in fan and a 1250-1500W PSU, and it would be of interest.